 Delivered by Theatre Orchard in Weston, the poignant day of remembrance commemorated the millions of men and women who left our shores, many never to return.

 The nation-wide event, held at over 30 beaches across the UK, was a unique moment to say thank you and goodbye, together.

-Each event centred around a sand drawing of a large-scale portrait of a casualty from the First World War, designed by local sand artists.
-At Weston-super-Mare beach, over the course of several hours, a portrait of Lieutenant Colonel John Hay Maitland from the First World War emerged from the sand and later in the evening was washed away by the tide in a final moment of goodbye. (see biog below)
+Each event centred around a sand drawing of a large-scale portrait of a casualty from the First World War, created by local sand artists.
+At Weston-super-Mare beach, over the course of several hours, a portrait of Lieutenant Colonel John Hay Maitland from the First World War emerged from the sand and later in the evening was washed away by the tide in a final moment of goodbye (see biog below).